natgo/wt-wiki-scraper/wikitext-transpiled/ground/R.35%20(SA38).md

 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 '''Gameplay summary:'''

 The R.35 is a decent light tank for its battle rating, so long as it is played with the right tactics.
 The most important aspect of R.35 gameplay is armour angling.
 Being that the side armour is actually thicker than the front armour, angling at 45 degrees or more is ideal.
-The tank is not particularly quick, so flanking is generally difficult, so sticking with your team is the best strategy.
-Generally, medium range engagements are ideal.
+The tank is not particularly quick which means flanking is generally difficult.
+Sticking with your team is therefore the best strategy.
+Generally, medium range engagements are ideal, though it can hold its ground in other scenarios.
+Its low silhouette can also be used to hide behind obstacles, go hull-down and slip below an enemies' gun depression angle.

 '''Close Range Engagements:'''

 The R.35 is capable at close range, although the slow reload can cause issues.
 The armour if angled correctly may bounce enemy rounds even at point blank range, however the R.35 must disable the enemy tank with the first shot.
 Most enemies that the R.35 will face have a faster reload, and may be able to outmanoeuvre it, as the R.35 is somewhat slow.
 This means that getting too close to the enemy is a mistake, always maintain some distance with quick enemies.
+The tank however does turn surprisingly quick compared to its underwhelming turret traverse, so if you want to have your gun on target quicker in a brawl you can just turn your entire vehicle to line up your gun with the enemy's soft spots.

 '''Long Range Engagements:'''

 The R.35 will struggle to deal damage at long range, the cannon having mediocre penetration and reload.
 However staying at range can also be a good strategy, as enemies may struggle to penetrate the armour of the R.35 as well.
+The gun doesn't outshine its common adversaries at range, but considering your enemy is very likely to possess armour inferior to the R.35's, you can still beat most vehicles at this rank (except tank destroyers).

 '''Notable Enemies:'''

-Some notable enemies include: any German vehicles that use 20 mm autocannons, these include [[Pz.II (Disambiguation)|Panzer II]] and [[Flakpanzer I|Flankpanzer]] tanks.
+Some notable enemies include: any German vehicles that use 20 mm autocannons, these include [[Pz.II (Family)|Panzer II]] and [[Flakpanzer I|Flankpanzer]] tanks.
 Their autocannons will easily destroy the R.35 if the armour is not angled.
 Additionally, the R.35 struggles to penetrate Panzer II tanks.

 Additionally, the R.35 will be easily penetrated by enemy vehicles equipped with the American [[M3 (37 mm)|37 mm M3]] cannon, the British [[QF 2-pounder (40 mm)|QF 2-pounder]] gun, or the Swedish [[Kan m/38 (37 mm)|37 mm kan m/38]] gun.